cyberbirds19/cyber/README.md

 # CyberSecurity Awareness Hub 🛡️

-A modern, responsive, and informative website focused on raising cybersecurity awareness.
-It covers key concepts, real-world case studies, and best practices to help users stay safe in the digital world.
+A modern, responsive, and informative website designed to promote cybersecurity awareness.
+This platform educates users on essential cybersecurity concepts, real-world incidents, and best practices to stay safe online.

 ## 🔗 Live Demo